crisprin17/BasicAnalysis/README.md

 Make_offline_plot.C = Run in ROOT.
 Make a NOvA style histogram.

 Create_newfilewithCUTS.C = Run in ROOT.
 Take an Upmu histogram and cuts on the variables to have a file with only selected events.

+sorteANDcheck_mom.py = Sort and check momentum of simulated neutrino particles from log file to determine if there are duplicates